ruchiragahlaut/Javascript/README.md

 # Javascript
-A complete noted of javacript theory
+A complete notes of javacript theory